Lucy Knight

 Lucy Knight is a fictional character from the NBC television series ER, portrayed by actress Kellie Martin.
 The character was part of the show for the fifth and sixth seasons.
 When she was first introduced on ER, Dr. Doug Ross called her a "by the book" medical student.
-Kellie Martin's image was removed from the main cast opening credits in the 15th episode of season 6.
+Martin's image was removed from the main cast opening credits in the 15th episode of season 6.

 Conception and creation

 Prior to this role in ER, Martin was nicknamed "One Take Kellie".
 She was not used to the medical jargon her character had to say, however, and claimed that it once took 12 takes to correctly pronounce "renal vein thrombosis."

 Appearances

 Season 5

 During season 5 Lucy is a third-year medical student.
 Dr. John Carter is quickly assigned as her resident while she completes her emergency room rotation.
 Knight and Carter vary between respectful and contentious interactions.

 At the beginning of her rotation at County General, Lucy is popular with the attendings and nurses.
 Lucy encounters conflict with Nurse Carol Hathaway after she asks for help with an IV.
 Lucy, unable to start an IV asks Carol for help and does not admit to Carter that she cannot start one until they wind up in a trauma situation.
 Carter is furious at her for lying to him and says if she ever does so again she will be off his rotation permanently.
 Carter again is angry with her after a Halloween party at her med school dormitory spirals out of control and two students nearly die.
 Angry about work that has been thrown at him at the last minute, Carter leaves Lucy in charge of the party even though, as Resident Assistant (RA) at the dormitory, this is his responsibility.
 Carter blames Lucy for him losing his RA position and they fight again when Carter overrules her on a case where Lucy's judgment was correct.
 He then accidentally hears a recording on Lucy's Palm Pilot in which she describes his condescending treatment and is again upset.

 Carter and Lucy eventually reconcile after the episode "The Good Fight" when the pair spend a day and evening searching for a little girl's father who has the same extremely rare blood type as she does.
 Although the pair find the father, the girl's condition remains critical and the episode does not clarify whether the blood donation came in time to help save her.
 During this episode, Lucy reveals to Carter that she was brought up by her mother, and that she never knew her father.